DzmitryCharnamortsau/GroceryApp/README.md

   - product category
   - product type
   - price
-- Login into an account
+- Login in to an account
-- Add items to shopping cart
+- Add items to the shopping cart

 ***Main screen:***